A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Classical Model of Constrained Zitterbewegung Motion for Many Particles

 Not surprisingly, when $|\mathbf{q}_{1}(t)-\mathbf{q}_{2}(t)|$ becomes sufficiently great that $V_{c}^{int}$ is negligible, (79) reduces to a sum of the physically independent phase changes associated with particle 1 and particle 2, respectively.

 Now, even though the particles don't have physically independent phases because of $V_{c}^{int}$, it is clear that the \emph{zbw} oscillation of particle 1 (particle 2) still has a well-defined individual phase at all times.
-Moreover, we can deduce from (79) the individual (`conditional') phase of a particle, given its physical interaction with the other particle via (78), in much the same way that ``conditional wavefunctions'' for subsystems of particles can be deduced from the universal wavefunction in the de Broglie-Bohm theory \cite{Duerr1992,Norsen2010}.
+Moreover, we can deduce from (79) the individual (`conditional') phase of a particle, given its physical interaction with the other particle via (78), in much the same way that conditional wave functions for subsystems of particles can be deduced from the universal wave function in the de Broglie-Bohm theory \cite{Duerr1992,Norsen2010}.

 To motivate this, let us first ask: in the instantaneous rest frame (IRF) of (say) particle 1, how will the phase associated with its \emph{zbw} oscillation change in time for a co-moving observer that's continously monitoring the oscillation?
 The phase change associated with particle 1 in its IRF can be obtained from (79) simply by subtracting $\omega_{c2}\delta t$ and setting $\mathbf{v}_{1}=0$, giving